- Ages Eligible for Study

 Inpatients on the NIMH Schizophrenia Ward who have signed protocol 89-MH-160 "Inpatient

-from all medications for two to four weeks.
+all medications for two to four weeks.
 They will also be studied when they are

+stabilized

-stabilized on medication; however, no treatment decisions, for inpatients or outpatients,
+on medication; however, no treatment decisions, for inpatients or outpatients,

+will be

-will be based upon this study.
-All inpatients will be carefully monitored on the NIMH/NIH
+based upon this study.
+All inpatients will be carefully monitored on the NIMH/NIH wards as

 Additional neuropsychiatric patients (such as those with affective disorder, Parkinson's